This post may contain affiliate links. If you purchase through these links, we may earn a small commission at no additional cost to yourself.

 But when it comes to coin collectors, they seem to have less use for the dime…

 The dime is currently the smallest circulating coin by physical dimensions.
-Measuring a diminutive 17.9 millimeters in diameter and weighing just 2.268 grams, it’s even smaller and lighter than the current penny, which has a breadth of 19.05 millimeters and tips the scales at 2.5 grams.
+Measuring a diminutive 17.9 millimeters in diameter and weighing just 2.268 grams on a coin scale, it’s even smaller and lighter than the current penny, which has a breadth of 19.05 millimeters and tips the scales at 2.5 grams.

 Unlike pennies — which people toss willy nilly into change jars or even, sometimes, the trash — many folks seem to think twice about how they spend their dimes.

 It’s safe to say a great many Americans have at least a small hoard of pennies laying around.
 But how many jars of dimes have you heard about?